Six months with the first semi-mainstream sex robot for men.

 Sidetracked by some sloppy sync

 As I mentioned earlier, syncing isn’t absolutely perfect in any case, but it’s usually tolerable and easy to look past.
 In Bed and Breakfast however, the sync started to go completely off the rails about halfway through the video.
 The movement got random—sometimes seeming delayed, sometimes seeming ahead of the action, and at other times it would just drop.
 I’d see action but feel nothing, or they’d pause for a minute and the Launch would keep on pumping.
 This is jarring after you’ve gotten a taste of it actually working.
 At first I thought it was just my phone struggling to multitask or a network issue, but I did a second session with this same video on another day after rebooting everything and the same thing happened again.
 I don’t know what all is involved in syncing motion to the action in the video, but something got off track with this particular title.
 (I recently read someone comment online about this same issues with this video.)
 As frustrating as this was though, it wasn’t stopping me from enjoying myself and what I was feeling.
-It was still humanized—more exciting than manual mode, and extremely pleasurable, but eventually I had to avoid looking directly at the action and focus more on the characters and the environment in order to avoid being distracted by lack of sync.
+It was still humanized—more exciting than manual mode, and extremely pleasurable, but eventually I had to avoid looking directly at the action and focus more on the characters, their faces, or the environment in order to avoid being distracted by lack of sync.
+But that’s one of the cool things about VR—I could choose where to look.

 A few words about my Fleshlight choice for this first VR experience